WSOP Main Event

 Player Rating: 2/10

-As nice a guy as Qui Nguyen is, the Main Event is his only notable score, and he and #9 on our list are leagues below the others.
+As nice a guy as Qui is, the Main Event is his only notable score, and he is leagues below most other winners.

 John Cyn WSOP Main Event

-John had to get through 7873 other players to take down the 2018 title, the second-largest field ever at the time (although this year’s Main Event now holds that distinction).
-While it wasn’t the most star-studded final table, he notably had to face 2009 Main Event champ Joe Cada (5th place) before beating John Cynn heads up.
+John had to get through 7,873 other players to take down the 2018 title—the second-largest field ever at the time (although it has since been surpassed).
+While it wasn’t the most star-studded final table, he notably had to face 2009 Main Event champ Joe Cada (5th place) before beating Tony Miles heads-up.

-Despite mostly playing cash games, Cynn’s additional $1.3 million in tournament winnings are respectable, if unremarkable.
+Despite mostly playing cash games, Cynn’s additional $1.4 million in tournament winnings are respectable—if unremarkable.

 #7 DAMIAN SALAS 2020